Boro23-wq/my-space-blog/content/blog/configure-macos-terminal/index.md

 Let’s tweak a few color settings to make our terminal look a little better.
 Navigate to [iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes) and download the `ZIP`.
 Extract the downloaded folder.

-[iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes) has many xciting themes to chose from, we will chose the theme <ins class="sub-ins-2">Blazer</ins>.
+[iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes) has many exciting themes to choose from, we will chose the theme <ins class="sub-ins-2">Blazer</ins>.

 ![blazer-theme](https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/screenshots/blazer.png)